OmegaAOL/Firefox-3-Theme-NEW/README.md

 This borrows mostly from *Aris-t2/CustomCSSForFX* and very slightly from *echelon-theme/echelon*.
 Licensed under GPL 3.0 and MPL 2.0.
 If you are looking for the Firefox Quantum 57-88 ***PHOTON*** version of this theme, go to https://github.com/OmegaAOL/Firefox3Theme/

+I ***highly*** recommend you to read the Q&A section further down.
+You might find a theme or even a browser that suits your needs better.

 # Requirements

 **YOU MUST HAVE FIREFOX 89 OR ABOVE!!!**